 The title got your attention didn’t it?
 Now don’t worry, this isn’t clickbait.
 In the following article I am going to tell you everything you need to know about what it takes to become a professional Android developer.
-However, don’t think you will just be able to close your eyes and somehow one year from now you will be in this position – it is going to take a lot of work.
+However, don’t assume accomplishing this will be easy – it is going to take a lot of work.
 Achieving this quickly is going to require dedication and a strict routine.
 In my opinion, you will need to set aside 2 – 4 hours a day, at least 5 days a week, to studying.
 For 99.9% of people – this is completely doable.
 Also, if you have intermediate programming knowledge, this can be done in 6 months or less.
+Before we get in to discussing exactly what you need to study, I’m going to elaborate on how you should study Android development.

 When should I study?